 Justice Community Plus

 Justice Community Plus is a job-readiness program undertaken in collaboration with the New York City Council and the Department of Probation.
-The program engages Staten Island youth ages 16-24 in pro-social activities focused on educational advancement, life skills, and job readiness preparation.
+The program engages Staten Island youth ages 18 to 24 in pro-social activities focused on educational advancement, life skills, and job readiness preparation.